cncjs/cncjs/CONTRIBUTING.md

 ## Localization (L10n)

+### Static Translations
 Find all resource strings stored in the <b>resource.json</b> file, which is located in the [src/web/i18n](https://github.com/cheton/cnc/tree/master/src/web/i18n) directory.
+You can create a pull request to submit your changes.

+### Runtime Translations
 Moreover, you can make translations during runtime by modifying <b>resource.json</b> from the installed directory.
 Note that your path may differ based on the Node installation path you have in place.
 ```bash
 $ cd $(dirname `which cnc`)